evaxwu/Air-Quality-Shiny-App/README.md

     from other sources, the csv files of data loaded from other sources, as well as the README file consisting of the codebook.

--   [presentation](presentation) folder.
+-   [Presentation](Presentation) folder.
 This folder contains code we used to create our slides.

 -   [shiny](shiny) folder.
 This folder contains an [app.R](shiny/app.R)